sebastian-east/sos-imitation-learning/README.md

 # sos-imitation-learning

-This repository contains the code from the numerical experiments presented in [Imitation Learning of Stabilizing Policies for Nonlinear Systems](https://arxiv.org/abs/2109.10854) (currently under review).
+This repository contains the code from the numerical experiments presented in [Imitation Learning of Stabilizing Policies for Nonlinear Systems](https://www.sciencedirect.com/science/article/pii/S094735802200070X).

 The contents of this repository are freely available under the [MIT License](https://choosealicense.com/licenses/mit/).

-If this repository, or the above paper, are useful towards you work, I would greatly appreciate it if you include the citation
+If this repository or the above paper are useful towards you work, I would greatly appreciate it if you include the citation

 ```
-@misc{east2021imitation,
-      title={Imitation Learning of Stabilizing Policies for Nonlinear Systems},
+@article{EAST2022IMITATION,
+	title = {Imitation learning of stabilizing policies for nonlinear systems},
+	journal = {European Journal of Control},
+	pages = {100678},
+	year = {2022},
-      author={Sebastian East},
+	author = {Sebastian East},
-      year={2021},
-      eprint={2109.10854},
-      archivePrefix={arXiv},
-      primaryClass={math.OC}
 }
 ```